 J-1 Exchange Visitor Visa

-- Designed for individuals approved to participate in work- and study-based exchange visitor programs.
-This includes au pairs, scholars, interns, teachers, trainees, and some other specialized categories.
+Designed for individuals approved to participate in work and study based exchange visitor programs, including au pairs, scholars, interns, teachers, trainees, and other specialized categories.

 H-1B Visa (Specialty Occupations)